-The SCA Workforce Hub is a DOL intermediary contracted to provide a variety of free supports and services to employers and other sponsors interested in launching or expanding a RAP in a supply chain automation occupation.
-The Hub can provide a variety of supports to help employers; we can assist with development of a national or state RAP, expansion of a current RAP, recruitment of apprentices, identification of funding, and more.

-Furthermore, the Hub offers financial incentives to RAP sponsors that can be used in a variety of ways to offset some costs associated with launching RAPs and providing training to apprentices.
+- The SCA Workforce Hub is a DOL intermediary contracted to provide a variety of free supports and services to employers and other sponsors interested in launching or expanding a RAP in a supply chain automation occupation.
+The Hub can provide a variety of supports to help employers; we can assist with development of a national or state RAP, expansion of a current RAP, recruitment of apprentices, identification of funding, and more. - Furthermore, the Hub offers financial incentives to RAP sponsors that can be used in a variety of ways to offset tuition and training costs for apprentices.
 An incentive of up to \$500-\$1,000 per apprentice is available, with up to \$30,000 per year in incentive funding available for each sponsor/employer.

-Please review the Incentive Fund application and FAQ document, and contact the Hub at scaworkforcehub@manhattanstrategy.com if you have questions or need any assistance.
+Please review the Incentive Fund FAQ document, and contact the Hub at scaworkforcehub@ manhattanstrategy.com if you have questions or need any assistance.